jcoo092/jcoo092.github.io/content/publications/index.md

 NavbarTitle: Publications
 Order: 4
 Title: Selected Publications
-Description: A Listing of My Most Interesting Research Papers
+Description: A listing of some of my more interesting papers
 ---

 {{< publications >}}